-Cards like the Hilton Honors American Express Ascend Card and Hilton Honors American Express Business Card come with a $95 annual fee (See Rates & Fees).
+Cards like the Hilton Honors American Express Surpass® Card (See Rates & Fees) and Hilton Honors American Express Business Card (See Rates & Fees) come with a $95 annual fee.
 One of the perks that come with the cards is Hilton Gold Status, which means you’ll receive free breakfast at every Hilton hotel, room upgrades when available (up to an executive room with free hotel lounge access!), and 80% bonus points.

 With Hilton’s Gold Elite Status alone, you should be able to receive a value greater than $95 with just a couple of stays.
 As long as you stick with Hilton hotels (they’re just about everywhere), you’ll make out like a grand larceny Bond villain with Gold Elite Status.

 The free breakfast thing is a particularly big deal.
-Team member Jasmin saved ~$140 in one sitting with this perk when she took her family to the Conrad Tokyo a few months ago.
+Team member Jasmin saved ~$140 in one sitting with this perk when she took her family to the Conrad Tokyo.

 - Marriott’s Gold elite status gives you 25% bonus points (55% less than Hilton)

 - IHG Platinum elite status gives you 50% bonus points (30% less than Hilton)

 - Hyatt Explorist elite status gives you 20% bonus points (60% less than Hilton)

 Simply by owning the right credit card, your hotel experience can shift dramatically upward!

 Note: You’ll also receive Hilton Gold status when you have either The Platinum Card® from American Express or The Business Platinum® Card from American Express.
 The overall benefits are much better than the Hilton credit cards, but only if you use them all.